JianxinLin28/Attendify/README.md

 Now you should see the QR code along with many instructions.
 The next thing to do is to follow the "How to run the app?" section.

-## How to contribute to our development?
+### How to contribute to our development?
-### Uploading to sub-branches
+#### Uploading to sub-branches
 Remember, whenever you upload a project, **delete the node_modules file**.
-Also, **delete the ios file and android file**.
+Also, **delete the ios file and android file** if there is any.
 They are huge!
-After done that, name your project to 'Attendify_Student' and upload.
 **Do not** directly upload to other people's branch without their permission.

-### Understanding the structure
+#### Can I see the UI design?
-We will be mostly following the interface designs from this figma page: https://www.figma.com/file/l5uew2GAntMmYJgnwMoHcD/Attendify-Student?type=design&node-id=1669%3A162202&mode=design&t=CWdsPYv5Xxg4tlXk-1
+Sure, We are mostly following the interface designs from this Figma page: https://www.figma.com/file/l5uew2GAntMmYJgnwMoHcD/Attendify-Student?type=design&node-id=1669%3A162202&mode=design&t=CWdsPYv5Xxg4tlXk-1

+However, some pages are not shown in the Figma page.
+Please refer the UI designs in the app as the final version.

+#### Screen navigations in the app
 For screen navigations, we are using the stack navigator library by React Native.
 Tutorial I wrote:
 https://docs.google.com/document/d/1_EzUmDY-dMop2H4Ky1Bvnebc8gwR2QuCnwDDyu6vWHQ/edit?usp=sharing

-### Project UI structure (Navigation)
+#### Project UI structure (Navigation)
 First of all, everything originates from App() function in the App.js file.
 (Very) general structure
 ```